101companies/101rails/README.md

 Just type email from your github account and role ‘admin’

-###Delayed jobs

-To start for development environment delayed jobs you need to execute next command

-    bundle exec rake jobs:work

 ##Contributing

 If you make improvements to this application, please share with others.